felixschmitz/missing-data-gmm/README.md

 # missing-data-GMM

+Project as part of the course "Research Module in Economics and Statistics" at the University of Bonn 2024/25.

 Reproducing the method and results of the paper "A GMM approach for dealing with missing data on regressors" by Jason Abrevaya and Stephen G. Donald (2017).
 The paper and replication code can be found